Measuring gait choosing the right running shoe

 Essentially, your gait is your manner of moving on foot. (think of how you might be able to spot a friend from a distance by the way she walks), understanding your gait-which is first developed, crazy enough when you learn to crawl as a baby and where you fall on the scale can be a useful tool for helping you run more adeptly.

 Running gait is broken down into three types of pronation or how your foot strikes the ground.

-- Underpromotion or supination is when the outer part of your heel hits the ground first, and your foot rolls inward at less than 15 percent.
+- Underpronation or supination is when the outer part of your heel hits the ground first, and your foot rolls inward at less than 15 per cent.

 So why should you even care?
-When shopping for running shoes it's helpful to have an understanding of your gait, as it will affect which shoes will enhance-rather than hinder-your performance.
+When shopping for running shoes it's helpful to have a proper understanding of your gait, as it will affect which shoes will enhance rather than hinder your performance.

 How to Check Your Running Gait

 If you're serious about running, the best way to zero in on your gait is to visit a running store where an expert can analyze your form as you run on a treadmill.
 For beginners, home is a great place to start.